tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

-Welcome the class to day 2 of Unit 13, this should be a fun one since students will go deeper into using AWS to deploy ML models.
+Welcome the class to Day 2 of Unit 13!
+This should be a fun one, since students will go deeper into using AWS to deploy ML models.

 Open the lesson slides and review the class objectives.
 Continue to the "AWS Free Tier" section and highlight the following: